jasoncardinale/Transcriber/README.md

 uv run python main.py
 ```

-The app will open in your browser.
+The app GUI will open in a new window.

 ---